 - May require purchase of KitchenAid Stand Mixer

-KitchenAid Grain Mill Attachments: Are They Worth Buying?
+KitchenAid Grain Mill Attachment Review: Is It Worth Buying?

 If you are interested in making your own homebrew you’ll need a high-quality grinder, and the KitchenAid Grain Mill Attachment is as good as consumer-grade grain mills get.
 It’s well engineered, well built, versatile, dependable and comes with a comprehensive warranty that can be extended and enhanced.
 (Although the odds you’ll ever need the warranty are slim.)